Who We Are arrow

 $3,500.00

-Contact us at training@mhcc.org.au to arrange for an apprenticeship network provider representative to come out to your workplace to assess your eligibility and complete the relevant paperwork to sign you up as a Trainee.
+Contact us at training@mhcc.org.au to arrange for an apprenticeship network provider representative to visit your workplace to assess your eligibility and complete the relevant paperwork to sign you up as a Trainee.

 Learn more